-Bill High and I are writing a book about how families pass on generosity to kids.
-For the past year, we have combed through books and articles, interviewed dozens of generous families, and gleaned the best insights from their ideas.
+Bill High is writing a book about how families pass on generosity to kids.
+For the past year, it has involved combing through books and articles, interviewing dozens of generous families, and gleaning the best insights from their ideas.
 The book will be filled with ideas for teaching generosity such as starting “give/save/spend” jars, doing family service projects, or selling items to raise money for those in need, to name a few.
 You can implement all these great ideas in trying to help your kids be generous, but our work has taught us that if you ignore one key factor, you will still fail.

 Research shows that we overestimate our influence as parents and underestimate the power of community.
 Whoever children are surrounded by, they become.

 Have you ever heard a parent say to their child, “I did not raise you that way”?
 They may not have, but the community around their child did.

 Oxford’s Handbook of Moral Development summarizes how children develop values.
 One of the biggest factors is social environment.
 This includes a child’s neighborhood, economic class, relatives, religion, etc. Children assimilate into their environment.
 We overestimate our influence as parents when we assume we can simply raise our children to believe certain truths.
 You can tell your child, “I did not raise you that way,” but if everything else in their environment—classmates, teachers, movies, books—says one thing, they will listen to the majority voice.
 Not yours.
 Your kids will become the sum total of their environment.